 The Grachtenfestival and Festival over het IJ organised a theater route in the summer of 2014.
 Young theater producers and musicians created four small performances.
 I conceived and programmed an app that visitors could listen to when they walked from one show to the next.
 The app detects your exact location and adapts music and soundscapes to where you are.
 For example, when you walked past a children's playground, you'd hear the noise of children playing and shouting.
 And when you'd walk past an iron fence, you'd hear a wooden stick rattling against the bars.
 You'd also hear excerpts from interviews with residents of Amsterdam-Noord and stories about the neighbourhood, interspersed with pieces of music.
 The image above is a screenshot of the app.
 The red line is the path that the visitors walked, and the translucently colored areas represent the various sounds and stories they encountered along the way.

 Title track of the album for the band Sarah's Blue Dress.
-You can listen to the whole album on the Sarah's Blue Dress website or on YouTube.
+You can listen to the whole album on YouTube.

 8 February 2013